-High cholesterol typically doesn't cause any symptoms.
-In the vast majority of cases, the only true symptoms it may cause are emergency events.
-For instance, a heart attack or stroke can result from the damage caused by high cholesterol over time.
 These events typically don’t occur until high cholesterol leads to the formation of plaque in your arteries.
-Plaque can narrow your arteries, letting less blood to pass through.
-The formation of plaque fundamentally changes the make-up of your arterial lining, leading to serious complications.
+Plaque can narrow arteries so less blood can pass through.
+The formation of plaque changes the makeup of your arterial lining.
+This could lead to serious complications.

-There are no direct symptoms in the vast majority of cases, so a blood test is the only way to know whether or not your cholesterol is too high.
-This is typically defined as having a total blood cholesterol level above 240 milligrams/deciliter (mg/dL).
-Ask your doctor to have a cholesterol test after you turn 20 and then get your cholesterol rechecked every four to six years.
-Your doctor may also suggest you have your cholesterol checked more frequently if you have a family history of high cholesterol, if you smoke, have high blood pressure, or are overweight.
+A blood test is the only way to know if your cholesterol is too high.
+This means having a total blood cholesterol level above 200 milligrams per deciliter (mg/dL).
+Ask a doctor to give you a cholesterol test after you turn 20.
+Then get your cholesterol rechecked every 4 to 6 years.

-Symptoms of heart disease may be different for men or women.
-However, coronary heart disease remains the number one killer of both genders in the United States.
+Symptoms of heart disease may be different for men and women.
+However, heart disease remains the number one killer of both sexes in the United States.
 The most common symptoms include: